 You will benefit from an innovative variety of assessment modes.
 Assessment is mainly via coursework, which can take forms such as traditional essays and reports, group project work, research and consultancy projects, presentations, posters, and design of digital materials.

-During one term, you will typically be attending four modules of 15 credits each.
-A taught 15 credit module consists of approximately 10 hours of Lecture content, 20 hours of seminar content and 10 hours of assessment practice.
-On top of this, you will be expected to spend around 100 hours on independent learning as a preparation for the module.
+During one term, you will typically be attending three modules of 15 credits each.
+A taught 15 credit module consists of approximately 10 hours of lecture content, 20 hours of seminar content and assessment practice.
+On top of this, you will be expected to spend around 10 to 15 hours per week on independent learning and completing assessments.

 You will be expected to have at least one of the following: